 CIB is one of the leading financial services conglomerate in Egypt.
-The Bank is a medium-sized player with an approximate 8% market share in terms of deposits.
+The Bank is a medium-sized player with an approximate 7% market share in terms of assets.
 Among its key strengths are its strong corporate banking franchise, sound management, strong credit culture and well-trained workforce.
 The bank's strong position in Egypt is currently tested by the challenging domestic operating environment, which is putting pressure on asset quality and profitability.

 The bank's reputation as being one of the largest private sector banks in Egypt and its track record are considered positive factors to act as a Custodian to the proposed transactions.
 CIB is also formally appointed as a back-up Servicer to the transaction.
 As a custodian, CIB already has daily access to Contact's collection system and databases.
 In addition, the fact that the majority of the obligors have their accounts with CIB is likely to facilitate the collection procedures, in case CIB needs to assume the role of a Servicer.
+CIB is rated by Moody's and has a local currency deposit rating of B3.